appsmithorg/appsmith-docs/website/docs/advanced-concepts/git-workflow/commit-and-push.md

 After developing your app, to commit and push changes to your remote repository, follow the steps below:

 1. Click the **+** icon at the bottom left corner to commit the changes.
-2. In the deploy modal, enter your commit message and click **Commit and Push** to update your repository with the latest changes.
+2. In the deploy tab on the modal, enter your commit message and click **Commit and Push** to update your repository with the latest changes.

 ![](/img/commit_changes_git.gif)